vad3l/Skyjo/README.md

 And if your to slow the vocie synthesizer can insult you!

 #### CSS GOD
-The beautifull cards are made in CSS
+The beautiful cards are made in CSS

 ## Author
 Léo Vandrepol<br>